Skip to main content

 Implementing this requires a system that bridges signal detection with message generation.
 Below are workflows for scaling AI personalization without losing the human touch.

-For visual examples of how multimedia can further enhance these workflows, check out https://repliq.co/ai-images.
+For visual examples of how multimedia can further enhance these workflows, check out https://repliq.co/chatgpt-screenshots.

 Workflow 1 — Behavior Signal Detection → Intent Score → DM Trigger